arfans22/Ollama-Agent-Roll-Cage-Forked/README.md

 - /quit - break the main python loop and return to command line
 - /swap - swap the current model with the specified model

-### Update 0.21: Custom Agent /Create Automation
+### Update 0.21: Custom Agent /ollama create Automation
 ```diff
 + ***PUSHED TO GITHUB***
 ```
-- /create -> user input or voice -> "agent name" "SYM PROMPT" -> uses currently loaded model and the defined system prompt in speech or text to create a new agent with your own specific customizations
+- /ollama create -> user input or voice -> "agent name" "SYM PROMPT" -> uses currently loaded model and the defined system prompt in speech or text to create a new agent with your own specific customizations

 ### Update 0.22: Speech Optimization
 ```diff